atish28kumar03sahu2001/atish28kumar03sahu2001/README.md

 A Passionate Full-Stack Software & Web Developer From India
 ------------------------------------------
 ## 🚀 About Me
-I am a Full-Stack Software & Web Developer and highly skilled CSE/IT graduate with experience in Java, Web Development(HTML, CSS, JavaScript), Frontend Development(React, Next, Vue), Backend Development(Node, Express) and Database Language(Mongo DV, My SQL).
+I am a Full-Stack Software & Web Developer and highly skilled CSE/IT graduate with experience in Java, Web Development(HTML, CSS, JavaScript), Frontend Development(React, Next, Vue), Backend Development(Node, Express) and Database Language(Mongo DB, My SQL).
 I am actively seeking a challenging role in the technology industry to fuel continuous learning and professional growth.
 My strong programming background and passion for innovation make me a valuable asset for any dynamic team of which I am a part.

 ## Resume: [Atish Kumar Sahu](https://drive.google.com/file/d/1jdYlGIuq-qjhMHEOPoUft4UQh_7HrC7l/view?usp=sharing)